davidzcondon/coder-dojo-basic-html/python.md

 * `Syntax Error` - for strings maybe you forgot a plus somewhere
 * `TypeError: 'NoneType' object is not callable` - You have an extra closing bracket `)` in the middle of the string
 * `TypeError: can only concatentate str (not "list") to str` - You can only join a string to a string.
 You are missing a call to `str` for one of the variables you are printing
+* `list index out of range error`.
+You tried to access an item in the list that isn't there e.g. access the sixth element of a list which only contains three elements.
+* `NameError: name 'something' is not defined`.
+The variable `something` is not defined.
+Either you forgot to define it or you meant it to be a string and you forgot the quotes around the string